darktable-org/dtdocs/content/module-reference/processing-modules/framing.md

 masking: true
 ---

 Generate a frame around the image.

-The frame consists of a border with a user defined color and a frame line inside that border, with a second user defined color.
-There are various options to control the geometry of the frame.
+The frame consists of a border (of a user-defined color) and a frame line within that border (of a second user-defined color).
+Various options are available to control the geometry of the frame.

 # module controls